tktracker/IntuneDocs/intune/protect/security-baselines-monitor.md

 4. In **Monitor**, you can see the deployment status of the profile on individual devices, the status for each user, and the status for each setting in the baseline:

    ![See the different monitor options for a security baselines profile](./media/security-baselines-monitor/monitor-status-options.png)

+## View Endpoint security configurations per device

+View details about the security configurations that apply to an individual device, which can help you isolate settings that  are misconfigured.

+1. Sign in to the  sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).

+2. Go to  **Devices** > **All devices** and select the device you want to view.

+3. In the *Monitor* category, select **Endpoint security configuration** to view the list of security configurations that apply to that device.

+4. You can select an Endpoint security configuration to drill in and view additional details about the evaluation of that security configuration on the device.

 ## Troubleshoot using per-setting status